26.12.10

 Jeff over at his Irre(2x) blog seems to have both quite often.

-A while ago I offered him a choice of inmates from a WIP, Asylum Notes, asking to lend his voice as character vignettes.
+A while ago i offered him a choice of inmates from Asylum Notes, a WIP, asking to lend his voice as character vignettes.

 Being up for play, he chose all three.

-What I’ve pulled below is from Jeff's forthcoming, The Hidden Conversation: In Abstract, a different angle on the same illustrations.
+What's pulled below is from Jeff's forthcoming, The Hidden Conversation: In Abstract, a different angle on the same illustrations.
 Up on his blog mid-December.

 Just go with it.
 Like a river.
 Life's a river.
 Why fight it?
 The currents only stop when there's a need to.